aye-ko/stock_exploratory_data_analysis/README.md

 The analysis revealed six distinct stock segments:

-** Best Bang per Buck: **
+**Best Bang per Buck:**
 - These are low-risk, high-reward, stable stocks with high returns, and are predictable for long-term investment.

-** High Performers:**
+**High Performers:**
-- Perform Very Well, ideal also for long-term investments.
+- Perform very well, ideal also for long-term investments.

-** High Risk-Reward:**
+**High Risk-Reward:**
 - Prone to drastic rises and falls, might be suitable for day traders and short-term options trading.

-** Average Performers:**
+**Average Performers:**
 - Not much to write home about, decent for portfolio diversity.

-** Below Average Performers:**
+**Below Average Performers:**
 - Perform below the 30-day U.S Treasury Bond, not worth the risk, buy bonds instead.

-** Disaster-Avoid:**
+**Disaster-Avoid:**
-- Steady losses on average, might be worth shorting as it is in steady decline.
+- Steady losses on average.

 ## Business Recommendations

-- Based on findings, I recommend investing in the Big Best Bang per Buck for long-term investment growth, as well as High Performers.
+- Based on findings, I recommend investing in the Best Bang per Buck for long-term investment growth, as well as High Performers.
-- Disaster stocks should be considered for options short.
 - High Risk-Reward stocks have massive highs and lows, but are otherwise calm.
 This means you can be both bearish and bullish, if timed right, for high profit margins.
 - Average Performers are predictable in their ups and downs, and are a candidate for day traders.
 - Below average performers, I have no recommendation on, but if they offer dividends, it might be worth the investment.
-Further research is needed
+Further research is needed.
 - Disaster stocks are suitable for options shorts.
 They are on the decline and have been for the past year.
 ---